ArunSPV/CUDAatScaleIndependentProject_ArunSPV/README.md

 ### Via Makefile arguments

-in line 28 of the Makefile change 'grey-sloth' to the desired png image name and run the following command in terminal while being inside CUDAatScaleIndependentProject_ArunSPV directory
+in line 28 of the Makefile replace 'grey-sloth' in 2 occasions to the desired png image name and run the following command in terminal while being inside CUDAatScaleIndependentProject_ArunSPV directory